seanf316/PC-Haven/README.md

 **Navbar**

-The Navbar contains links for Home, an All Products mega dropdown menu, About Us, Blog and Contact Us.
-There is also a Search link, My Account link with Account related dropdown and a link to the customer Cart.
+The Navbar contains links for Home, an All Products mega dropdown menu, About Us, Blog, and Contact Us.
+There is also a Search link, a My Account link with Account related dropdown, and a link to the customer Cart.

 The following navigation items are available on all pages: